PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 3. Nicknaming must be off.
 4. Auto-deposit must be set to manual.
 5. Your party must be full.
+6. The language in the option must match your in-game language.
+The program needs to read the ball names.

 ### Instructions